httpwg/wg-materials/interim-20-10/minutes.md

 Lucas: presenting... maybe? moving on, we will come back.
 And we're back

 * there was debate of headers vs frames, why not both?
-* we have concensus to move on with
+* we have consensus to move on with
 * latest draft is -02
 * -01 had a priority update frame, did we need it?
-* concensus to land frames as well, we can land the breaking change to update the frame
+* consensus to land frames as well, we can land the breaking change to update the frame
-    * we've replaced the initial bit field to encode the type, but that's encorported into the frame type now
+    * we've replaced the initial bit field to encode the type, but that's incorporated into the frame type now
     * frame code point(s) changed to avoid interop problems from using the existing frame type concurrently with the new one
 * no way to specify the version of prioritization in this spec
 * added consideration for server scheduling